Polarts/FL-ini-template-generator/README.md

-# FL INI Template Generator
+# Freelancer INI Template Generator

 Generates a very basic template for INI structures in FL with types of their values.
 Currently limited to a certain extent.
 Still very buggy!